sourishdasss/sourishdasss/README.md

 #### I am an Aspiring Software Engineer studying Computer Science at the University of Waterloo

-Feel free to reach out to me at sourish10das@gmail.com if you would like to talk
+Feel free to reach out to me at sourish10das@gmail.com or on my LinkedIn if you would like to talk.

+LinkedIn: www.linkedin.com/in/sourishdas

 </div>